GEDSTEM/gedstem/README.md

-# ged-stem
+#dig-stem
-Gender Empowerment and Diversity in STEM home page
+Diversity & Inclusion of Gender in STEM home page